ibm-cloud-docs/discovery-data/fields.md

    - Alternately, you can select a field label and drag it to the content in the SDU editor.
    - To clear a change, click the **Clear changes** button on the toolbar.
 1. Click the **Submit page** button.

-   **Note:** As you annotate, Watson is learning and will start predicting annotations.
+   As you annotate, Watson is learning and will start predicting annotations.
 Continue annotating until Watson correctly and consistently identifies fields.
+   {: note}

 1. When you have completed annotating, click the **Apply changes and reprocess** button.

 Field | Definition